dlnorman/numbered-folders-index/README.md

 One potential issue is if you already have a note named "Numbered Folders Index" at the root of your Vault.
 This plugin will overwrite that file.
 There isn't a config setting to change the note used for the index.

+## Installation

+This plugin isn't in the main Obsidian Plugins Directory because it's an "AI Slop" project, created with Claude.
+The Obsidian team has been overrun by AI-generated plugins, so I'm holding back on adding this to their queue until I've been using it for awhile.

+Download the `numbered-folders-index` folder from Git, unzip it, and copy it into your Obsidian vault at:

+`(vault directory)/.obsidian/plugins/`

+Then open your Obsidian vault's settings, go to Community Plugins and hit the "refresh" button just above the list of installed plugins.
+"Numbered Folders Index" should show up.
+Turn it on.
+That's it.
+The Numbered Folders Index note should have been automatically created and filled with an index of all of your numbered folders.

+## Screenshot
 ![screenshot of the plugin](screenshot.webp)

 ## But the Files sidebar does this!